ahmedzain3012/Oracle-FNDLOAD-Guide/src/content/additional-considerations/README.md

 <br>

-## Configuration of the Environment for Multilingual Support (Arabic)
+## Configuration of the Environment for Multilingual Support

 <br>